lsst-sitcom/sitcomtn-025/index.rst

       - This could be by augmenting current systems or the creation of a new system if required
       - Deliver a proposed implementation for each use-case

-The use-cases contain a heading regarding a suggested implementation.
+Each of the use-cases presented in `Deliverable 1`_ contain a heading regarding a suggested implementation.
-Those sections refer to new and/or augmented functionality that is seen accross many of them.
+Thoe contents of each section refer to new and/or augmented functionality that is seen accross many of them.
-Because the explicit identification of new functionality would add unnecessary noise and confusion for the reader, the content has been also captured and better explained in this section.
+Because the explicit identification of new functionality would add unnecessary noise and confusion for the reader, the content is accumulated here and explained in greater detail.

 The items for this deliverable have been separated into two areas:

 #.
 A description of areas where `Entirely New Functionality`_ is required.
 #.
 A description where the requirements can be met by `Augmenting Current Functionality`_.

+This working group also created a proof-of-concept of the critcal implementation recommendations and found them to be successful in satisfying the requirements and being relatively straightforward to implement.
+Details are found in the `Proof-of-concept Demonstrations`_ section.

 One should also note that there were functionalities that that group found to be critical to the success of commissioning, but not directly for on-the-fly applications, which therefore resulted in the requirement being out-of-scope.
-These types of issues are a grouped into the `Other Findings and Recommendations`_ and should be strongly considered for implementation as part of the change requests that will result from this charge.
+These types of issues are a grouped into the `Other Findings and Identified Issues`_ and should be strongly considered for implementation as part of the change requests that will result from this charge.

 Augmenting Current Functionality
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When considering how to implement the use-cases, effort was always made to ensure that currently available tools would be used wherever appropriate.
+When considering how to implement the use-cases, effort was always made to ensure that currently available tools (presented in `Deliverable 3`_) would be used wherever appropriate.
 In most cases, specifically in regards to image display, augmenting functionality of existing tools is a perferred path to starting from scratch.

-The list of new functionalities for already existing tools include:
+The list of new functionalities required for already existing tools include:

 #.
 Numerous `Camera Visualization Improvements <pg-D2-Requirements_for_image_display>`_ were described as part of `Deliverable 2`_ and are therefore not repeated here.
+   An `example of the callback functionality <demo_callback>`_ in the `Proof-of-concept Demonstrations`_ section.
 #.
 The OCPS (really the butler) requires access to EFD.
 This is not currently captured in a use-case but one can envision how having a pipeTask be capable to correlate image quality against items in the EFD could be useful.

    - No code has been written to integrate butler directly with EFD, but it is possible to do